 Guest post by Robert Albert, Collaboration Specialist, AstraZeneca

-As one of the world’s largest biopharmaceutical companies, AstraZeneca develops and delivers prescription medications for the treatment of cardiovascular, metabolic, respiratory, inflammatory, autoimmune, oncology, infection and neurological diseases.
+AstraZeneca is one of the world’s largest biopharmaceutical companies.
+We develop and deliver prescription medications for the treatment of cardiovascular, metabolic, respiratory, inflammatory, autoimmune, oncology, infection and neurological diseases.
 We believe the best way we can help patients is to focus on breakthrough science in order to uncover disease mechanisms and develop novel, targeted therapies that interact with them.
-This is at the heart of our purpose as a company: to push the boundaries of science to deliver life-changing medicines.
+This is at the heart of our purpose as a company.
+We strive to push the boundaries of science to deliver life-changing medicines.

-While we’ll talk more about the services engagement in this piece, you can learn more about the broader AstraZeneca and DocuSign story from our Chief Information Officer, Dave Smoley, here.
+While we’ll talk more about the services engagement in this piece, you can learn more about the broader AstraZeneca and DocuSign story from our Chief Information Officer, Dave Smoley, below.

-To set the scene with the DocuSign engagement, it all started as many new IT services do in enterprises today: with one group using it and becoming an internal advocate.
+Let’s set the scene with the DocuSign engagement.
+It all started as many new IT services do in enterprises today: with one group using it and becoming an internal advocate.
 In our case it was Procurement.
 They used DocuSign to get supplier request forms completed and loved it so much that we decided to consider it for other uses across the business.

-Below I’ll describe how we got started and how we implemented our own in-house Centre of Excellence (COE) to accelerate success.
+Below I’ll describe how we got started and how we implemented our own in-house Centre of Excellence (COE) to accelerate eSignature adoption.
 We hope our experience can help others out there too.

-In order to determine if DocuSign would meet our requirements for a new solution, we needed to assess their capabilities as an enterprise solution, whether they met our industry regulatory requirements, and whether we could build a business case to show we’d get the right ROI from the solution.
+To determine if DocuSign would meet our requirements for an electronic signature solution, we needed to assess its capabilities as an enterprise solution.
+Also, whether it met our industry regulatory requirements, and whether we could build a business case to show we’d get the right ROI from the solution.

-AstraZeneca utilised the help of the DocuSign Customer Success Architect (CSA) program, as well as validation services for Part 11, an FDA regulatory requirement, from USDM Life Sciences, a DocuSign Partner.
+AstraZeneca utilised the help of the DocuSign Customer Success Architect (CSA) programme, as well as validation services for Part 11, an FDA regulatory requirement, from USDM Life Sciences, a DocuSign partner.
 We had our own set of security, privacy, and compliance requirements to ensure DocuSign met our rigorous in-house quality standards.
-We also successfully undertook a global legal assessment to ensure that DocuSign was valid in all of the countries (>110) in which we operate.
+We also successfully undertook a global legal assessment to ensure that DocuSign eSignature was valid in all of the countries (>110) in which we operate.

-Once we decided to move forward with DocuSign, we determined that our goal should be making the process of getting a DocuSign account as simple and fast as possible.
-We felt that the most effective way to speed internal adoption was to get people using DocuSign immediately to experience the benefit of the tool, so our first investment was in getting the right people and skills in place to help us do that.
-We created two core roles to drive our adoption strategy – a Project Manager and a Service Manager.
+Once we decided to move forward with electronic signature, we determined that our goal should be making the process of getting a DocuSign account as simple and fast as possible.
+We felt that the most effective way to speed internal eSignature adoption was to get people using DocuSign immediately.
+To experience the benefit of the tool, our first investment was in getting the right people and skills in place to help us do that.
+We created two core roles to drive our eSignature adoption strategy – a Project Manager and a Service Manager.

-First, we assigned a dedicated Project Manager and had him learn as much as possible about the platform so he could become our own internal expert for DocuSign, working with the early adopter departments to identify ideal use cases that they should implement and getting the new service up and running.
+First, we assigned a dedicated Project Manager and had him learn as much as possible about the platform.
+By doing so, he could become our own internal expert for DocuSign.
+He worked with the early adopter departments to identify ideal use cases that they should implement and got the service up and running.
 DocuSign offers a CSA Certification, which is the same training their own CSAs go through and helps customers become use case adoption experts.
 Our Project Manager became a Certified CSA, a Certified Workflow Manager, and an overall DocuSign guru.

-Finally, we established a Centre of Excellence, which would be our central governance structure that would manage the overall DocuSign project, ensuring employees could get access and training, providing support for the development of new use cases, and tracking project ROI.
+Finally, we established a Centre of Excellence.
+This would be our central governance structure that would manage the overall DocuSign project.
+It ensured employees could get access and training, providing support for the development of new use cases, and tracking project ROI.